+2. Experimental Methods

-2 Experimental Methods For our study, we adapted the experimental setup used by Martin et al. for the characterization of the AITs for Jet A and surrogate jet fuels (Martin and Shepherd, 2021, Martin, 2023).
+For our study, we adapted the experimental setup used by Martin and Shepherd (2021) for the characterization of the AITs for Jet A and surrogate jet fuels.
 This apparatus was constructed following the ASTM-E659 (2005) standard.
 Figure 1 shows a picture and a cross-section drawing of the setup.

-Fig. 1: Experimental apparatus The apparatus is composed of a Mellen CV12 crucible furnace with a 133 mm diameter and 200 mm deep cylindrical volume, which controllably heats up a 500 mL round bottom, borosilicate flask up to 1250 °C with a PID controller (Love Controls series 16B) system accurate to 1 °C. The flask is suspended in the furnace by a ceramic holder molded from silica-based Cotronics Rescor 750.
+The apparatus is composed of a Mellen CV12 crucible furnace with a 133 mm diameter and 200 mm deep cylindrical volume, which controllably heats a 500 mL round bottom, borosilicate flask up to 1250 °C with a PID controller (Love Controls series 16B) system accurate to 1 °C. The flask is suspended in the furnace by a ceramic holder molded from silica-based Cotronics Rescor 750.
 The flask and ceramic holder are covered by aluminum foil to reflect the radiation inside the flask and reduce heat loss.

-The temperature of the flask surface is measured with three 34 gauge, type K thermocouples inside a mineral-insulated metal sheath, set at positions $T_1$ , $T_2$ , and $T_3$ (see Figure 1).
-The thermocouple conventionally used to measure the air temperature, $T_4$ , in ignition experiments was removed and replaced with a 36 gauge, type K thermocouple attached to a Velmex slide (NEMA 17, 155 mm travel) capable of precise vertical resolution.
+The temperature of the flask surface is measured with three 34 gauge, type K thermocouples inside a mineralinsulated metal sheath, set at positions T_1 , T_2 , and T_3 (see Figure 1).
+The thermocouple conventionally used to measure the air temperature, T_4 , in ignition experiments was removed and replaced with a 36 gauge, type K thermocouple attached to a Velmex slide (NEMA 17, 155 mm travel) capable of precise vertical resolution.
 This allowed temperature measurements to be taken at various heights within the apparatus.
-The temperature variation is recorded with a NI 9213 16channel, 24-bit, 75 Hz thermocouple data acquisition module from National Instruments, connected to a cDAQ-9171 CompactDAQ Chassis.
+The temperature variation is recorded with a NI 9213 16-channel, 24-bit, 75 Hz thermocouple data acquisition module from National Instruments, connected to a cDAQ-9171 CompactDAQ Chassis.
 We sampled each height for 120 s and waited an additional 120 s between measurements to allow unsteadiness effects caused by the movement of the internal thermocouple to dampen.
-3 Numerical Methods The transient, three-dimensional fluid motion, heat transfer, and mixing were numerically simulated by solving the Navier-Stokes equations of a multi-component ideal gas mixture.
-The equations of motion Eqn.
-(1)-(4), boundary and initial conditions were implemented in OpenFOAM using the PISO algorithm.
-We only considered non-reacting flow and did not attempt to model chemical reactions or the actual autoignition process in this study.